red5labs/CCTV/README.md

 ### Dahua
 rtsp://username:password@ip_address:port/cam/realmonitor?channel=[channelNo]&subtype=[typeNo]

-<ip> – the IP address of the IP Camera.
+[ip] – the IP address of the IP Camera.

-<port> – the default port is 554.
+[port] – the default port is 554.
 It can be omitted.

-<channelNo> – the channel number.
+[channelNo] – the channel number.
 It starts from 1.

-<typeNo> – the stream type.
-The <typeNo> of main stream is 0, extra stream 1 is 1, extra stream 2 is 2.
+[typeNo] – the stream type.
+The [typeNo] of main stream is 0, extra stream 1 is 1, extra stream 2 is 2.

 ### Foscam
-rtsp://testuser:foscam@192.168.1.11:88/videoMain
+rtsp://username:password@192.168.1.11:88/videoMain
-rtsp://testuser:foscam@192.168.1.11:88/videoSub
+rtsp://username:password@192.168.1.11:88/videoSub

 ### Lorex
 See Dahua